wm97artsociety/firebasecryptomarket/README.md

 update youre firebase account free of charge

-buy a domain name and sub domain name
+buy a domain name and sub domain name or get one free from ai

 upload files to a hosting center like godaddy